dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 [< Go back to Home](../index.md)

 # Installation
+**Dwains Theme is only compatible with HA 0.107 or newer!**

 Did you read and followed the preparation part?
 No?
 [Check that out first](preparations.md).

-**Dwains Theme is only compatible with HA 0.107 or newer!**
+If you experience any problems during the installation of Dwains Theme then please join my Discord server for live support questions so I can help you.
+[Join my Discord Server here, it's 100% free!](https://discord.gg/7yt64uX)

 Follow all the steps on this page!
 Start with the HACS part.